Explainable AI via Learning to Optimize: Experiments

 The implicit L2O model infers optimal trades via $U_\Theta$, \ie

 where $\sC_\Theta(d)$ encodes constraints for valid transactions.
-The essence of $\sN_\Theta$ is to output solutions to (\ref{eq: model-crypto-informal}) that account for transaction risks.
-A formulation of Davis-Yin operator splitting\cite{davis2017three} is used for model evaluation.
-Further details of the optimization scheme are in Appendix \ref{app: crypto}.
+The essence of ${N}_\Theta$ is to output solutions to (\ref{eq: model-crypto-informal}) that account for transaction risks.
+A formulation of Davis-Yin operator splitting \cite{davis2017three} is used for model evaluation.
+Further details of the optimization scheme can be found in the appendix.

 \paragraph{Discussion} The L2O model contains three core features: profit, risk, and trade constraints.
 The model is designed to output trades that satisfy provided constraints, but note these are \textit{noisy} and thus cannot be used to a priori determine whether a trade will be executed.
 For this reason, fail flags identify conditions to warn a trader when a trade should be aborted (due to an ``invalid trade'').
 This can avoid wasting transaction fees (\ie gas costs).
 Figure \ref{fig: cfmm-trade-diagram-01} shows an example of two trades, where we note the analytic method proposes a large trade that is \textit{not} executed since it violates the trade constraints (due to noisy observations).
 The L2O method proposes a small trade that yielded arbitrage profits (\ie $U > 0$) and has pass certificates.
 Comparisons are provided in Table \ref{tab: crypto_results} between the analytic and L2O models.
 Although the analytic method has ``ideal'' structure, it performs much worse than the L2O scheme.
 In particular, \textit{no trades} are executable by the analytic scheme since the present noise always makes the proposed transactions fail to satisfy the actual CFMM constraints.
-Consistent wit this, every proposed trade by the analytic trade is flagged as risky in Table \ref{tab: crypto_results}.
+Consistent {with} this, every proposed trade by the analytic trade is flagged as risky in Table \ref{tab: crypto_results}.
 The noise is on the order of {0.2\% Gaussian noise} of the asset totals.